Wouldn’t it be great if after publishing a new post on your site, the following could happen … all from your post address:

 Permalinks – Optional Settings

-You can change the ‘base’ category or tag for your URLs using the following structure:
+This changes the ‘base’ category or tag URLs using the following syntax:

 - domain.com/category_base/category_name